 Instructions

-• Melt butter in pan over medium to mneadium-high heat.
-Let butter become slightly browned.
+• Melt butter in a pan over medium to medium-high heat until butter becomes slightly browned.
 Be careful to not burn the butter!

-• Mix until smooth.
-Taste and add more pepper if needed.
+• Whisk until smooth.
+Taste and add more pepper if desired.

 Notes